 Richmond, the American International University in London, where he has been a visting professor in business and finance for some years and has recently joined their new Well-being Research Centre.

-The London Institute of Banking and Finance where he chaired the Board of Trustees from mid 2011-mid 2017.
+The London Institute of Banking and Finance where he chaired the Board of Trustees from mid 2011-mid 2017 and, as of February 2019, has been made a Visiting Professor.

 The University of East Anglia where he is on the Advisory Board of the Centre for Competition Policy.

 Warwick University Business School who provide the Bank of England with post-graduate courses in central banking.
-Paul is a consultant advisor to the Bank on that programme.
+Paul is a consultant advisor to the Bank on that programme and is helping to prepare the new, on-line Masters programme in Central Banking and regulation, to start in October, 2019.

 PGFpolicy Ltd is the name of a limited company he has set up to perform any consultancy services but most of his academic work, including all of his work on climate change and sustainable finance is currently done purely on a cost recovery basis.